 Our filters are constantly filled with new addresses.
 Since most of the work is automated, you can be sure that new malware and phishing addresses fall into our database as quickly as possible.

 An important tool for maintaining the highest level of filtering is AdGuard Browsing Security Community.
 Any user of our products — be it AdGuard for Windows or our browser extension — can become a member of the community and help us in the making of AdGuard filters.

 In the picture below we described an algorithm of Browsing Security Community work:

 Want to help?

 We will gladly accept any help!
-If you want to send us a complaint about a phishing or malware site, you can do it via technical support at firstname.lastname@example.org or on our forum.
+If you want to send us a complaint about a phishing or malware site, you can do it via technical support at firstname.lastname@example.org.

 Occasionally, some non-malicious websites get added to AdGuard's filters.
 We do our best to reduce the percentage of false positives, but they still occur.
 If you come across this behavior from AdGuard, please send us a complaint about the false-positive alarm.
-You can submit such complaints via our technical support at email@example.com or on our forum.
+You can submit such complaints via our technical support at email@example.com.